Astapor. Illustrated by Tom Garden © Fantasy Flight Games

 A Storm of Swords

 As urged by Ser Jorah Mormont, Daenerys Targaryen sails her ships to Astapor.
 There she purchases all the Unsullied within its walls, including those who have yet to complete their training.
-After the Unsullied have been transferred to her ownership, Daenerys has her soldiers sack the city, ordering them to strike the chains of all the slaves the Unsullied come across, and kill every man who wears a tokar.
+After the Unsullied have been transferred to her ownership, Daenerys has her soldiers sack the city, beginning her campaign in Slaver's Bay.
+She orders her Unsullied to strike the chains of all the slaves the Unsullied come across, and kill every man who wears a tokar.

 Upon Daenerys's departure from Astapor for Yunkai, she leaves a council of three men, a healer, a scholar and a priest to rule.
 They are deposed by Cleon, a former butcher, who leads the people to believe that the three intend to return the Good Masters to their positions of power.
 Naming himself king after he has the council executed, he has all the highborn boys seized to begin training new Unsullied.
 Each pyramid within Astapor is now an armed camp and the dead lie in the streets and the markets of devoid of food and slaves to purchase.